jstz-dev/jstz/docs/quick_start.md

 ## 3. Running and debugging your Smart Function

-After a succesful deployment, you will be able to run the smart function with the provided command to run your smart function similarly to the following:
+After a successful deployment, you will be able to run the smart function with the provided command to run your smart function similarly to the following:

 ```sh
 jstz run tezos://tz1Tp5wSRWiVJwLoT8WqN1yRapdq6UmdRf6W/ --data '{"message":"Please, give me some tez."}'